 - SS 1 Spatial Strategy for North Norfolk

 - SS 2 Development in the Countryside

-- EN 4 Design
+- SS 4 Environment

 - CT 5 The transport impact of new development

-National Planning Policy Framework (NPPF) (2019) Paragraphs 78 and 79
+National Planning Policy Framework (NPPF) (2021) Paragraphs 79 and 80 to meet day-to-day needs.

-In the opinion of the Local Planning Authority, the proposed dwelling would be within an area designated as Countryside where there is a general presumption against residential development and in a location with poor access to a full range of basic services and facilities to meet day-to-day needs.
 The future occupiers would be highly dependent on the use of private car to be able to reach such services and facilities.
-The proposal would therefore not constitute sustainable development, contrary to policies SS 1 and SS 2 of the adopted North Norfolk Core Strategy.
-In addition, it is not considered that the addition of a single dwelling in this Countryside location would make a significant contribution to supporting any local services and facilities nor those of any nearby rural villages and as such, does not fulfil the requirements of Paragraph 78 of the NPPF.
-Furthermore, the proposed development does not meet any of the criteria as set out in Paragraph 79 of the NPPF.
+The proposal would therefore not constitute sustainable development, contrary to policies SS 1, SS 2 and SS 4 of the adopted North Norfolk Core Strategy.
+In addition, it is not considered that the addition of a single dwelling in this Countryside location would make a significant contribution to supporting any local services and facilities nor those of any nearby rural villages and as such, does not fulfil the requirements of Paragraph 79 of the NPPF.
+Furthermore, the proposed development does not meet any of the criteria as set out in Paragraph 80 of the NPPF.